 d.
 Soy Milk

-Soymilk is a drink with high protein made by soy beans grinded with water to create an emulsion of oil, proteins and water.
-Proteins and fat content is same as dairy milk, used for lactose intolerant and vegetarians.
+Soymilk is a drink with high protein made by soybeans ground with water to create an emulsion of oil, proteins and water.
+Proteins and fat content is the same as dairy milk, used for lactose intolerant and vegetarians.

 f.
 Fermented Meat Curd

-It’s also called tofu cheese with brine, oil, vinegar and flavourings mostly added to it.
+It’s also called tofu cheese with brine, oil, vinegar, and flavorings mostly added to it.

 g.
 Textured Vegetable Proteins

-By product of extraction of oil from soybean-used instead of meat or as a meat extender due to same levels of protein and texture.
-Dried TVP has over one year shelf life.
+By product of extraction of oil from soybean-used instead of meat or as a meat extender due to the same levels of protein and texture.
+Dried TVP has over one-year shelf life.

 Soy flour is made by cooking the soybean, expelling the coat, and granulating into a flour.
 Soy flour is made with various fat levels.
 Alternatively, crude soy flour excludes the cooking step.
 Defatted soy flour is acquired from dissolvable extricated drops, and contains less than 1% oil.
 Low-fat soy flour is made by including some oil once more into defatted soy flour.
 Fat levels run from 4.5% to 9%.
 High-fat soy flour can likewise be delivered by adding back soybean oil to defatted flour, more often than not at the level of 15%.

 Soy lecithin can be included (up to 15%) to soy flour to make lecithinated soy flour.
 It expands dispersibility and gives it emulsifying properties.
 It has larger amounts of protein, thiamine, riboflavin, phosphorus, calcium, and iron than wheat flour.
 It doesn’t contain gluten.
-Thus, yeast-raised breads made with soy flour are thick in surface.
+Thus, yeast-raised bread made with soy flour is thick on the surface.
 Among numerous utilizations, soy flour thickens sauces, anticipates staling in prepared sustenance, and decreases oil retention amid browning.
-Preparing nourishment with soy flour gives it delicacy, sogginess, rich shading, and a fine texture.
+Preparing nourishment with soy flour gives it a delicacy, sogginess, rich shading, and a fine texture.
 Soy corn meals are like soy flour with the exception of the soybeans have been toasted and broken into coarse pieces.
 Kinako is soy flour utilized in Japanese cooking.

 i.
 Soy-based Infant Formula